hammerlab/ketrew/README.md

 ---------------

-Ketrew is very flexible and hence may seem difficult to understand, let's get a very minimalistic workflow running.
+Ketrew is very flexible and hence may seem difficult to understand, let's get a minimal workflow running.

-Before you can use Ketrew, you need to configure it.
+Before you can use Ketrew, you need to configure it, the simplest way:

-    # The simplest way
-    $ ketrew init
+    $ ketrew init --with-token my-not-so-secret-token

 By default this will configure Ketrew in